 Summary of Evernote’s key features:

 - Create and assign tasks from the notes you take so no information gets lost like they often do in physical notebooks.

 - Say adios to clutter forever - you can scan documents into Evernote, upload screenshots, and save web pages so you never have to deal with a stack of paper again.

 - Integrates with Google Calendar, Google Drive, Slack, Gmail, and Microsoft Teams.

 - You can try Evernote Teams for free for 30 days.
 Currently, the Professional plan runs at $9.99 per month, and the Teams plan runs at $14.99 per user per month; both plans are billed monthly.

 - Offers a visually pleasing and customizable interface.

 - Uses color-coded labels so you can easily keep track of all your thoughts and deadlines

 - Offers the ability to sign up with your work email.

-- More than just a note-taking app, it can help you stay on top of everything by letting you create tasks out of your notes.
+- More than just a note-taking app, it can help you stay on top of everything by letting you create tasks from your notes.